Skip to content

 Enqueue multiple messages:

-01:QUE Say(Here are the options); no yield needed
+01:QUE Say(Present options); no yield needed

 Metadata and Public Playbooks